 That is why so many accident victims in these situations require emergency care and continued support.
 If a crash involves more than one driver or causes a chain reaction, your Richmond car accident lawyer may work alongside experts to reconstruct what happened and determine who is legally responsible.

 Injury severity often depends on speed, location, and vehicle position, but certain injuries appear frequently in these cases.
-Common examples include traumatic brain injuries, spinal cord damage, broken bones, internal bleeding, and burns from fires or chemicals.
+Common injuries include the following injuries:

 Accident victims may also suffer whiplash, vision loss, or injuries that lead to amputation or permanent disability.
 Some people recover quickly, while others face years of medical treatment and life adjustments.